-Tableau Area Chart is a Line Chart where the Area between the Axis and the Lines are filled with color(s).
-In this article we will show you, How to Create Area Chart in Tableau with example.
-For this we are going to use the Sample – Superstore Data Source.
+Tableau Area Chart is a Line Chart where the space or place between the Axis and the Lines fill with color(s).
+In this article, we will show you how to Create an Area Chart with an example.
+For this demonstration, we will use the Sample – Superstore Data Source.

 Tableau Area Chart Example

-In order to create a Tableau Area Chart First, Drag and Drop Quantity from Measures Region to Rows Shelf.
-Since it is a Measure value, Quantity will be aggregated to default Sum.
-Once you drag them, Bar Chart will be generated as we shown below.
+To create the Tableau Area Chart First, Drag and Drop Quantity from the Measures Region to the Rows Shelf.
+Since it is a Measure value, Quantity will aggregate to default Sum.
+Once you drag them, a Bar Chart will generate.

-Next, Drag and Drop Year from Dimension Region to Column Shelf.
+Next, Drag and Drop the Year from the Dimension Region to the Tableau Column Shelf.
 Once you drag them, a Line graph will generate.
 Please refer to the Discrete Area Chart chart for the remaining option.

-Let us change the value from Year to All months present in each year to see the detailed monthly information (trend)
+Let’s change the value from Year to All months present each year to see the detailed monthly information (trend) in the Area Chart.

-Let me compare the Trend for each Category.
+Let me compare the Trends for each Category.
 To do so, Drag and Drop the Category from Dimension Region to the Colors field present in the Marks Shelf.

-Now you can see the Trend for each and every category.
-In order to convert the Line chart to Area Chart, Please change the Mark type from Automatic to Area Chart as we shown below.
-Or, Select Area Chart from the Show Me window.
+Now you can see the Trend for each category.
+To convert the Line, Please change the Mark type from Automatic to Area.
+Or, Select Tableau Area Chart from the Show Me window.

-Drag and Drop the Category from Dimension Region to the Text or Label field present in the Marks Shelf.
-From the below screenshot you can see the categories Names on Area Chart.
+Drag and Drop the Category from Dimension Region to the Text or Label field in the Marks Shelf.
+As you can see, the category’s Names are on the Area graph.

-Let me expand the Category to show the Area Chart for each and every Sub-category
+Let me expand the Category to show the Area Chart for every Sub-category

-From the blow screenshot you can see, we further divided the Area chart based on the Product Name
+We further divided the chart based on the Product Name

 Selecting any specific area will show you the information at that particular point.

-Tableau has one more option called Discrete Area Chart.
+Show Me has one more option called Discrete Area Chart in Tableau.
 Let me select the same from Show Me